Bloeckchengrafik/ftConvention2022/cpp/2_YourFirstApplication/2_MotorSwitchSwarm.md

 }
 ```

-Basically, the application is the same as [Motor & Switch](../2_MotorSwitch).
+Basically, the application is the same as [Your First Application](../1_MotorSwitch).
 There are only two changes:

 - `#define remote=2` sets the serial number of your 2nd device.
 Please change the serial number to your 2nd device serial number.
 - `FtSwarmMotor( remote, FTSWARM_M2 );` now uses the remote device serial number instead of the local serial number.